ReubenWhibley/cpsat-primer/docs/source/parameters.rst

 Now we may want to stop after we didn't make progress for some time or whatever.
 In this case, we can make use of the solution callbacks.

-    For those familiar with Gurobi: Unfortunately, we can only abort the solution progress and not add lazy constraints or similar.
+.. admonition::  For those familiar with Gurobi:

+    Unfortunately, we can only abort the solution progress and not add lazy constraints or similar.
 For those not familiar with Gurobi or MIPs: With Mixed Integer Programming we can adapt the model during the solution process via callbacks which allows us to solve problems with